-Every month, 900 individuals in Nebraska are advertised for sex online with about 75 percent of these individuals showing indicators of trafficking.
+Every month in Nebraska, 900 individuals are for sale for sex online with about 75 percent of these individuals showing indicators of trafficking.

 Leading up to the College World Series and throughout the month of June, we will provide champions, advocates and community partners with some of the tools and resources necessary to raise public awareness about what commercial sexual exploitation looks like in our community.

-By working together, we can stop sex trafficking in our communities.
-Here are four ways you can get involved!
+By working together, we can decrease sex trafficking in our communities.
+Here are some ways you can get involved!

 We’ve created a number of shareable assets to make social sharing easy for you.
 Be sure to follow our Twitter and Facebook accounts for even more Not On My Watch content about how we can work together to stop sex trafficking.
 Follow along the conversation using #StopTraffickingTogether.

-You can also share one (or all) of these messages on your social media throughout June to raise awareness among your followers and help us #StopTraffickingTogether.
+You can also share one (or all) of these messages on your social media to raise awareness among your followers and help us #StopTraffickingTogether.

 - Sex trafficking happens in every zip code across our state.
 No community/neighborhood is immune.
 Learn the signs at StopTraffickingTogether.org